World

 Share

-Abia North Senator, Orji Uzor Kalu, has reiterated his for a six-year for and , arguing that such a would reduce governance and promote rapid development.
-Kalu, the former of Abia State, explained that the current structure of two four-year terms is costly and distracts officials from their governance duties.
+Abia North Senator, Orji Uzor Kalu, has reiterated his support for a single six-year term for presidents and state governors, arguing that such a system would reduce governance costs and promote rapid development.
+Kalu, the former governor of Abia State, explained that the current structure of two four-year terms is costly and distracts officials from their governance duties.

 Speaking on Channels Television’s Politics Today program, Kalu highlighted that the focus on re-election often prevents politicians from prioritizing their responsibilities.
 He noted that during his tenure as governor, he had already advocated for a single six-year term.
 He recalled that his stance led to disagreements with then-President Obasanjo.
 According to Kalu, the continuous emphasis on re-election detracts from effective governance, as officials concentrate more on securing another term rather than delivering on their mandates.

-Kalu also suggested that the government cut back on unnecessary expenses, including foreign aid and to regional institutions, to manage the ‘s economy better.
+Kalu also suggested that the government cut back on unnecessary expenses, including foreign aid and contributions to regional institutions, to manage the country’s economy better.

 Share